So why month-to-month hosting plans?

 And if you decide to spring for the yearly payment plan upgrade, Kinsta offers one of the best deals on the market—giving you two full months of your web hosting for free.

-Flywheel has done a phenomenal job of establishing their brand as managed WordPress hosting specifically for creatives.
+Flywheel has done a phenomenal job of establishing their brand in the managed WordPress hosting space specifically for creatives, and their monthly hosting plans help that customer base very loyal.

 One unique feature about getting started with Flywheel, is that you can build your own demo site (free of charge) and take their web hosting platform for a 14-day spin without committing to any paid arrangement yet.
 This makes it a lot easier to test drive their monthly billed web hosting plans without the worry of getting locked into a hosting company you won’t be happy with.